A no prep paper towel tie dye art for kids to enjoy drawing patterns and create a tie dyed treasure with just paper towels, markers and water!

-Making tie dye art can sometimes be a time consuming process, but not this type of tie dye.
+Making tie dyed art can sometimes be a time consuming process, but not this type of paper towel tie dye.

 Important Note: if your child wants to keep their patterned paper towel art, don’t add the water.
 The pattern gets lost in the blending of the colors.